zey9991/research_report/pendle/Pendle V2 Fee Optimization.md

 Since the **FeeTier** variable has the same **2.5% and 5% percentile values**, as well as **95% and 97.5% percentile values**, the **vertical boundaries** remain unchanged across the last two plots.

+Another point worth noting is that although the 1% percentile of the **FeeTier** variable differs from the 2.5% and 5% percentiles, it can be observed that in all three cases, the number of samples to be processed remains the same at three.
+This is why, in the subsequent robustness analysis, many parameters do not change when trimming at 1%, 2.5%, and 5%.

+Lastly, since the percentiles of a variable **X** and its square **X²** typically do not align, we did not directly apply percentile-based trimming or Winsorization to **FeeTier²**.
+Instead, we performed trimming or Winsorization based on the percentiles of **FeeTier** to maintain consistency in the data.

 ### Quadratic Regression Model

 We apply **Winsorization** at **1%, 2.5%, and 5%** to both EfficientRatio and FeeTier.
 The resulting quadratic regression coefficients are presented below: